vedantchimmad/Python_course/2.variables/README.md

 print(id(a))
 ```
 ## variable names
-A variable can be short name(like x and y) or more descriptive name (age,carname etc)
+A variable is the container to store the values
+### Rules
 * A variable name must start with later or _ character
 * Variable name can't start with number
 * A variable name contain only alphanumeric and underscores(A-z,0-9,and _)